~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 So anyhow, ðere I was w' ð' gang, roaming ðe Old Port, gliding in my brilliant green cloak, clutching a wadded cape in my hand.

 As per tradition, we began ð' night at a cool little speakeasy called Lincolns.
-You wouldn't believe it, but it's a small little bar completely þemed around ð' late president of ðe United States, Abraham Lincoln - to keep þemely, every single drink costs exactly $5.
+You wouldn't believe it, but it's a small, cramped bar completely þemed around ð' late president of ðe United States of America, Abraham Lincoln - to keep þemely, every single drink costs exactly $5.

 You may be able to figure why ðat's where we usually begin.